Titash-shil/Get-Started-with-Pub-Sub-Challenge-Lab-ARC113/QWIKLAB_EXPLORERS_TS_ARC113.md

     *) echo "Invalid form number.
 Please enter 1, 2, or 3." ;;
 esac
 ```

-- ## check you lab instruction & follow the 3-Task, based upon that choose your form id & type that form id in cloudshell

-- ## for form id-4, you have to perform lab mannually so follow steps from video or lab instruction!

----

-- FORM-1

-TASK-1] Set up Cloud Pub/Sub

-TASK-2] Create a Cloud Scheduler job

-TASK-3] Verify the results in Cloud Pub/Sub

-- FORM-2

-TASK-1] Create Pub/Sub schema

-TASK-2] Create Pub/Sub topic using schema

-TASK-3] Create a trigger cloud function with Pub/Sub topic

-- FORM-3

-TASK-1] Create a Pub/Sub Snapshot for Pub/Sub topic

-TASK-2] Create Pub/Sub Lite Reservations

-TASK-3] Create Cloud Pub/Sub Lite Topic and Subscription.

-- FORM-4

-TASK-1] Publish a message to the topic

-TASK-2] View the message

-TASK-3] Create a Pub/Sub Snapshot for Pub/Sub topic

----

 # Congratulations ..!!🎉  You completed the lab shortly..😃💯